mvdan/interfacer/README.md

 ### Basic idea

-This package relies on `go/types` for the heavy lifting: name resolution, constant folding and type inference.
-It also uses `go/loader` to resolve the packages specified by import paths.

-It inspects the parameters of your functions to see if they fit an interface type that is less specific than the current type.
+This tool inspects the parameters of your functions to see if they fit an interface type that is less specific than the current type.

 The example above illustrates this point.
 Overly specific interfaces also trigger a warning - if `f` were an `io.ReadCloser`, the same message would appear.

-It suggests interface types defined both in `std` and in your packages.
+It suggests interface types defined both in the func's package and the package's imports.

 ### False positives